 4. Establish a filing system and move your images

 We’re gonna misquote the KISS principle here: Keep [your filing system] simple, smartypants!
-Remember those end goals you thought about in step one, and start grouping your images.
-Resist the temptation to make an unnavigable maze of folders and subfolders, or a zillion collections—it’s tough to find something when there are 17 possibilities of where it could be.
+Remember those end goals you thought about way back when you were first considering how to organize photos (AKA: step 1), and start grouping your images.
+Resist the temptation to make an unnavigable maze of folders and subfolders, or a zillion folders—it’s tough to find something when there are 17 possibilities of where it could be.
 As you develop your filing system, ask yourself, “Could this be simpler?”

-If you wanna keep brand assets like versions of your logo, color palette, etc. altogether, one collection called “Brand assets” will do the trick.
+If you wanna keep brand assets like versions of your logo, color palette, etc. altogether, one folder called “Brand assets” will do the trick.
 Vacation pics?
 Use the location, year, and month.
-Client or project names, as well as marketing campaign names paired with dates, also make for great collection or folder titles.
+Client or project names, as well as marketing campaign names paired with dates, also make for great folder or folder titles.

 Names like “To edit,” “Pending approval,” and “Finalized” can help you stay organized and establish a workflow.
 If that’s what you’re after, think about the different steps your images go through, and what makes sense for you.
 Then make sure to move your files through each part of the process.